syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/code-generator.md

 ---
 layout: post
 title: Code Generator | Blazor | Syncfusion
 description: Syncfusion  provides the Code Genearator for Blazor platform to add a Syncfusion  Blazor component code in the Blazor application
 platform: extension
 control: Syncfusion Extensions
 documentation: ug
 ---

-# Add Syncfusion Blazor component code
+# Add Syncfusion<sup style="font-size:70%">&reg;</sup>  Blazor component code

 Syncfusion provides the component Code Generator for the Blazor platform, which allows you to quickly add component code to the application at the required place in the razor file.
-The Syncfusion extension adds the required Syncfusion component to render the code with namespaces, styles, and NuGet references.
-The Code Generator is a simple wizard that interacts with data models and adds Syncfusion components with the required features to your application.
+The Syncfusion<sup style="font-size:70%">&reg;</sup>  extension adds the required Syncfusion<sup style="font-size:70%">&reg;</sup>  component to render the code with namespaces, styles, and NuGet references.
+The Code Generator is a simple wizard that interacts with data models and adds Syncfusion<sup style="font-size:70%">&reg;</sup>  components with the required features to your application.

-The steps below will assist you to add the Syncfusion components code in your Blazor application through **Visual Studio 2019**:
+The steps below will assist you to add the Syncfusion<sup style="font-size:70%">&reg;</sup>  components code in your Blazor application through **Visual Studio 2019**:

-> Before using the Syncfusion Blazor Code Generator, check whether the Syncfusion Blazor Extension is installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
+> Before using the Syncfusion<sup style="font-size:70%">&reg;</sup>  Blazor Code Generator, check whether the Syncfusion<sup style="font-size:70%">&reg;</sup>  Blazor Extension is installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
 If this extension not installed, please install the extension by follow the steps from the [download and installation](https://blazor.syncfusion.com/documentation/visual-studio-integration/visual-studio-extensions/download-and-installation/) help topic.

 1. Open your existing Blazor application or create a new Blazor application.

-2. To open the Syncfusion Blazor Code Generator Wizard, select one of the options below in the Razor file, and then add Syncfusion components:
+2. To open the Syncfusion<sup style="font-size:70%">&reg;</sup>  Blazor Code Generator Wizard, select one of the options below in the Razor file, and then add Syncfusion<sup style="font-size:70%">&reg;</sup>  components:

     **Option 1:**